openstack-charmers/openstack-bundles/stable/openstack-lxd/README.md

 # LXD OpenStack Cloud

-This example bundle deploys an OpenStack Cloud (Ocata release), configured to use [LXD][] (the lightweight container hypervisor), on Ubuntu 16.04, providing Dashboard, Compute, Network, Object Storage, Identity and Image services.
+This example bundle deploys an OpenStack Cloud (Queens release), configured to use [LXD][] (the lightweight container hypervisor), on Ubuntu 18.04, providing Dashboard, Compute, Network, Object Storage, Identity and Image services.

 ## Requirements